artistic-cryptids/ARRtistry/CONTRIBUTING.md

 # Contributing Guide

 Contributing to `artistic-cryptids/contracts` is fairly easy.
-This document shows you how to get the project, run all provided tests and generate a production-ready build.
+This document shows you how to get the project, run all provided tests and generate a production-ready build for `ARRtistry`'s smart contracts (backend).
+If you are looking to contribute to the frontend please refer to [this document](app/CONTRIBUTING.md).

 It also covers provided grunt tasks that help you develop with `artistic-cryptids/contracts`.